ToastedGMS/product-scraper/README.md

 - **PostgreSQL**
 - **Prisma ORM**

+### Deployment

+- **Railway** (for hosting and quick interactions between front-end, back-end, and database)

 ---

 ## 🖼️ Features

 ### ✅ Frontend

-- View **latest prices**
+- View **latest prices** for essential goods
 - View **daily average prices**
 - Filter by **market**, **brand**, or **product**
-- Clean and responsive layout
+- Clean and responsive layout optimized for mobile devices
+- Interactive **charts** to visualize price trends over time

 ### ✅ Backend

-- Automated scraping of multiple real supermarkets
+- **Automated scraping** of real supermarket data (e.g., Supernosso, Apoio Mineiro, Carrefour)
-- Stores full price history
+- **Stores full price history** for comparison and analysis
-- Clean and modular architecture
+- **Clean and modular architecture** for easy updates and scalability
-- REST API to access data
+- REST API for data access, including endpoints for price tracking and analysis

 ---

 ## 🌐 Sample API Endpoints

-- `GET /api/prices/latest`
+- `GET /api/prices/latest` — Fetch the latest prices of all tracked products.
-- `GET /api/prices/averages`
+- `GET /api/prices/averages` — Retrieve average prices for products across different supermarkets.
-- `GET /api/prices?market=supernosso&type=feijao`
+- `GET /api/prices?market=carrefour&type=feijao` — Get prices of a specific product (e.g., beans) at a specific supermarket (e.g., Supernosso).

 ---

 ## 📈 Roadmap Ideas

-- Charts to visualize trends over time
-- User subscriptions and notifications
-- Expand coverage to more Brazilian regions
+- Expand coverage to include more Brazilian regions
+- User **subscriptions** for price change notifications
+- Add more product categories (e.g., dairy, beverages)
-- Public documentation for external API access
+- Enhance public documentation for external API access

 ---

-## 🙋 About the Developer
+## 🏆 Developer's Note

 Hi!
-I'm a self-taught web developer and this is intended to be a full-stack portfolio project.
-I'm passionate about using technology to bring transparency to important topics, and to solve real world problems.
+I'm a self-taught web developer and this project showcases my full-stack capabilities.
+PreçoRadar was created not only to demonstrate technical proficiency, but also to promote transparency and tackle misinformation around the cost of living in Brazil.

+The project utilizes modern technologies like **React**, **TanStack Query**, **Express**, and **PostgreSQL**.
+I also tackled real-world challenges like scraping unreliable APIs, handling data for multiple markets, and automating daily price collection.

 Feel free to check out more of my work or connect: